jhilmiljain/terraform/README.md

    AWS Access Key ID [None]: (Put the access key)

    AWS Secret Access Key [None]: (put secret key)

+5. Install Git on you machine and pull this repository

-5. Install TF > 0.12v and follow the genral TF steps for deployment
+6. Install TF > 0.12v and follow the genral TF steps for deployment

    []$ terraform init